junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 In the above code, we specify other default settings for our token as well as the identities for minting, archiving.

-- Now,switch back to the identity that has the cycles and run the command below to install the token ledger
+> **NOTE :** Switch back to the identity that contains the cycles on your machine, before you run the commands below

 ```bash
 dfx canister create myToken --ic